dpetriev/EMF-modelling/README.md

-# app-for-modelling-and-visualize-
+# Application for modelling and visualization of electro-magnetic fields
-bachelors diploma at moscow power engineering institute
+Bachelors diploma at Moscow Power Engineering Institute (NRU MPEI)

 ## Background